top of page

 STRACATHRO HOUSE

-Stracathro House, Angus, Scotland.
-A-listed Palladian-style mansion, overlooking the Cruick Water.
+Stracathro House, Angus, Scotland is an A-listed Palladian-style mansion, overlooking the Cruick Water.
 In 1775 it was bought by Patrick Cruickshank who had made his fortune in Jamaica.
 His brother, Alexander inherited the property employed Aberdeen-based architect Archibald Simpson to build the house between 1824/27, together with a deer-park and gardens.
 In 1874, the house and estate was purchased by Sir James Campbell, Lord Provost of Glasgow and father of PM Sir Henry Campbell-Bannerman (1836|1908)

 CLICK this blue button for more information on Stracathro House.